-After completing your Blog Assignment, don't forget to log into Canvas and take the Module 1 Quiz.
+After completing your Discussion Assignment, don't forget to take the Module 1 Quiz.
 If you didn't answer the Learning Checkpoint questions, take a few minutes to complete them now.
 They will help your study for the quiz and you may even see a few of those question on the quiz!

 Show that people can make money and save the world at the same time.
 Find an article online about someone who has made money by doing something that conserves energy or generates energy in a new way that is less damaging to the Earth than traditional fossil fuel extraction and burning.
 Share it with the other students in this course and discuss the various ways entrepreneurs have approached this issue.

 - Find reliable sources of information on the internet